 This golden spice provides a safe, natural approach, not only to calm inflammatory responses in the body, but also to address the underlying causes, as well as to strengthen the body as a whole.

 Turmeric offers safe and effective therapeutic benefits in alleviating inflammation and pain associated with osteoarthritis and rheumatoid arthritis.
 Unlike NSAIDs, this natural COX-2 inhibitor does not cause undesirable gastrointestinal side effects.
-This makes them perfect for joint care supplements to relieve knee pain.
+This makes them perfect to be used in joint care supplements for knee pain.

 Turmeric extract shows promising results in lowering serum levels of LDL-cholesterol and triglycerides, thus reducing the risk factors for coronary heart diseases.